Metawar Price Tops $0.0003 (METAWAR)

-Metawar (METAWAR) traded down 1.8% against the U.S. dollar during the 24-hour period ending at 23:00 PM ET on June 22nd.
-Metawar has a market capitalization of $58.53 million and approximately $14.23 worth of Metawar was traded on exchanges in the last day.
-One Metawar token can currently be bought for about $0.0003 or 0.00000001 BTC on popular exchanges.
-During the last seven days, Metawar has traded down 6.8% against the U.S. dollar.
+Metawar (METAWAR) traded 7.3% higher against the U.S. dollar during the one day period ending at 18:00 PM ET on June 25th.
+One Metawar token can now be bought for $0.0003 or 0.00000001 BTC on popular cryptocurrency exchanges.
+Over the last week, Metawar has traded up 4.5% against the U.S. dollar.
+Metawar has a total market capitalization of $58.42 million and approximately $14.71 worth of Metawar was traded on exchanges in the last day.

 - CareCoin (CARES) traded 2.2% lower against the dollar and now trades at $0.0809 or 0.00000297 BTC.